 - 6.1.
 Positive behaviour is reinforced with:

 - immediate verbal and non-verbal praise

 - visual signs

 - use of stickers

 - group appreciation

 - other adult recognition

 - certificates

 - photographic displays

 - dojo points

 - house points

-- written reports to parents/carers
+- telephone calls or written reports to parents/carers

-- time spent with specific staff members, the Executive Principal
+- time spent with specific staff members including the Executive Principal

-- allocated responsibility/job
+- allocated responsibility or job

-- opportunity to be a positive role model/learning mentor or buddy
+- opportunity to be a positive role model and/or learning mentor or buddy

 - assembly awards

+- play leaders

 6.2.
-Consequences of negative behaviour include:
+Effects of negative behaviour include:

-- reminders of expectations - encouragement to make the right choice - time out, working away from peers - loss of opportunity to participate in an activity - loss of playtime/lunchtime/free choice time - time working with an adult - reparation or opportunity/action to "mend" a situation - follow up discussion with SLT - contact with parent/carer - invitation for parent/ carer to attend a meeting. - restorative conversations - 6.3.
+- reminders of expectations

+- encouragement to make the right choices

+- time out, which may include working away from peers

+- loss of opportunity to participate in an activity or task

+- loss of social time or free choice time

+- time working with an adult

+- reparation or opportunity/action to "mend" a situation

+- follow up discussion with a member of the Senior Leadership Team

+- contact with parent/carer

+- invitation for parent/ carer to attend a meeting.

+- restorative conversations

+6.3.
 On occasion, a physical response by an adult will be necessary as a result of a child's physically threatening or dangerous behaviour.
 If necessary we will move or hold a child in order to ensure safety for the individual child and others.
-When this has happened, the incident will be recorded on the record of positive handling/restraint (Appendix 1) and held with the Inclusion Team for monitoring, and the parents/carers will be informed.
-For further information please see our Reasonable Force and Safe Handling Policy. - 6.4.
-The circumstance in which this sort of action maybe required would be to prevent - the child from injuring or endangering themselves - the child from injuring or endangering another person - the child from damaging property - the child from disrupting good order and discipline and therefore affecting the learning of others
+When this has happened, the incident will be recorded on the record of positive handling/restraint (Appendix 1) and held with the Inclusion Team for monitoring, and the parents/ carers will be informed.
+For further information please see our Reasonable Force and Safe Handling Policy.

+6.4.
+The circumstance in which this sort of action maybe required would be to prevent

+- the child from injuring or endangering themselves - the child from injuring or endangering another person - the child from damaging property - the child from disrupting good order and discipline and therefore affecting the learning of others

-- 6.5.
+6.5.
 If this situation does occur, then only the minimum force required will be used and will be reasonable and proportionate to the situation/incident/risk.
 Staff will apply any professional guidance or training they have received to ensure this is done as safely as possible to protect both the child in question and themselves/others.
 Only staff trained in the Norfolk STEPS techniques should be called upon to physically intervene in the first instance, although all staff have the Executive Principal's authority to intervene where it is judged necessary to prevent injury or maintain good order.
-In these situations, support from a trained member of staff should be sought as soon as possible and they would take over as soon as they arrived (Guidance for Use of Reasonable Force DfE July 2013 p4). - 6.6.
+In these situations, support from a trained member of staff should be sought as soon as possible and they would take over as soon as they arrived (Guidance for Use of Reasonable Force DfE July 2013 p4).

+6.6.
 We acknowledge that some children are more likely to display degrees of vulnerability that may include issues around Safeguarding or child protection.
 The relationship with staff can result in degrees of trust that elicit disclosure, or observed behaviours that may lead us to believe that the child is at risk.
 Staff will pay heed to the Safeguarding Policy in relation to these matters and be guided by the advice of the Designated Safeguarding Lead.